open-feature/go-sdk-contrib/providers/flagd/e2e/README.md

 - **Implementation**: Table-driven tests (refactored from 132 lines with duplication to 70 lines)
 - **Status**: ✅ **PASS** - All passing reliably

-### Provider Conformance Suite — moved

-The cross-language [OpenFeature Provider TCK](../../../tools/tck/README.md) adoption used to live here as `tck_test.go`.
-It is now a sibling module, [`providers/flagd/tck`](../tck/README.md), and `make tck` runs it.

-It moved because it is not a kind of e2e test.
-The suites documented here test flagd against flagd's own harness and are expected green; that one tests the provider against the OpenFeature provider contract and fails scenarios by design wherever it declares a known deviation, so the two cannot share a signal or a directory without a reader taking a declared deviation for a regression.
-Moving it also took `tools/tck`, the spec assets and their pin out of this module's dependencies, which never needed them.

 ## Test Framework Components

 ### Core Architecture (`tests/flagd/testframework/`)